 Valley is a somewhat small city located in the state of Alabama.
 With a population of 9,464 people and three constituent neighborhoods, Valley is the 71st largest community in Alabama.

-As is often the case in a small city, Valley doesn't have a public transportation system that people use for their commute.
+Valley is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Valley in 2010 was $21,948, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $87,792 for a family of four.
 However, Valley contains both very wealthy and poor people as well.